ibm-cloud-docs/account/service_credentials.md

    {: note}

 6. Click **Add** to generate the new service credential.

+### Creating a service credential without an IAM service role
+{: #no-service-role}

+Services managed by IAM that generate new credentials can assign an IAM Service access role.
+This role grants access to the entire service instance.
+For services with fine-grained resource access, you might want to grant access only to a subresource, such as a Cloud {{site.data.keyword.cos_short}} bucket.
+In this case, you can choose to continue without selecting a role so that the new credential is created without an IAM Service role.
+This way, you can manage the fine-grained access by creating an IAM policy that you scope to a specific resource, like a bucket.
+To create the credential without an IAM service role, complete the following steps:

+1. From the Resource list page, select the name of the service to open the service details page.
+Then, click **Service credentials > New Credential+**.
+1. Provide a **Name**.
+2. Select **None** as the role so that the new credential is created without an IAM Service role.
+3. Next, go to **Manage > Access (IAM) > Service IDs**.
+4. Select the service ID with the same name as the service credential key, and click **Assign access**.

 ## Adding a credential when binding an IAM-enabled service by using the API
 {: #IAM_credential-api}